Dantong88/LLARVA/docs/Vision-Action_Instruction_Pre-training.md

 ```angular2html
 python scripts/merge_lora_weights.py --model-path 'path/to/your/lora-weights' --model-base 'lmsys/vicuna-7b-v1.5' --save-model-path 'your/path'
 ```
-*Note that your ``save-model-path`` should include word ``llava``, otherwise, you might get error.*
+*Note that your ``save-model-path`` should include the word ``llava``, otherwise, you might get an error.*

-We release our weights as follows (this is the un-merged lora weights, i.e. you need to run the above command to merge it before using it in inference):
+We release our weights as follows (these are the un-merged lora weights, i.e. you need to run the above command to merge it before you can run inference):

 #### Lora Weight
 <!--